vim-advent-calendar/vimways.org/content/2019/personal-notetaking-in-vim/index.md

 2. grep file contents
 3. search-engine-style search

+Note that wherever these searches begin, and whatever methods are used, they always end up in Vim and a way to navigate between search results in Vim.

 Ok, so fuzzy find by title is done from the window manager with